 - Comments from expert scientist: This is a very nice animation showing the atmospheric CO2 concentrations as measured at Mauna Loa and reconstructed from ice cores.
 It requires background and introductory instruction prior to use.
 Does not work as a stand alone resource.

 About the Pedagogy

-- This simple presentation makes it clear how extraordinary the levels of atmospheric CO2 are since the industrial revolution.
+- This simple presentation makes it clear that the rise of atmospheric CO2 since the industrial revolution is extraordinary.

-- There is no background material accompanying this animation, no information on where/how these data were developed.
+- There is no background material accompanying this animation, no information on the details of how these data were developed.